izikeros/blog/content/posts/notes/type_hint_for_undetermined_number_of_elements.md

 Category: note
 Date: 2023-04-03
 Modified: 2023-07-12
-Prompt: in python how to make type hint for the tuple with undetermined number of strings
 Slug: type-hint-for-undetermined-number-of-elements
 Status: published
+Summary: Learn how to use Python's `typing.Tuple` and `Union` with ellipsis (`...`) to create type hints for tuples containing an undetermined number of strings.
+ai_summary: true
 Tags:
   - python
   - type-hints